Orbital magnetoelectric effect in zigzag nanoribbons of p-band systems: Results and Discussions

-To extract some physical insights into the different effects contributing to the spin and OAM responses on ZZ nanoribbon, we further explore the case exhibited in Fig.~\ref{fig:fig_zznrResult1} (d).
+To extract some physical insights into the different effects that contribute to the spin and OAM responses on ZZ nanoribbon, we further explore the cases with asymmetric profiles exhibited in panels (a), (b) and (f) of Fig.~\ref{fig:fig_zznrResult1}.
 It is instructive to identify their symmetric and anti-symmetric components.
 To this end it is useful to relabel the atomic lines by $\bar{\ell} \in [-7, 7]$.
-The anti-symmetric $(-)$ and symmetric $(+)$ contributions to the profiles are obtained by $\delta\langle\hat{\mathcal{O}}_{\bar{\ell}}\rangle^{\mp}=\big(\delta\langle\hat{\mathcal{O}}_{\bar{\ell}}\rangle\mp \delta\langle\hat{\mathcal{O}}_{-\bar{\ell}}\rangle\big)/2$, respectively, which are shown in Fig.~\ref{fig:fig_zznr_AS}.
-We identify the anti-symmetric contributions to the induced spin ($S_A^z$) and OAM ($L_A^z$) profiles as arising from the spin and orbital Hall effects, respectively, and the symmetric ones ($S_S^z$ and $L_S^z$) are ascribed to the magnetoelectric effect.
-Clearly, a nonzero induced magnetization can come from the symmetric components only.
+The anti-symmetric $(-)$ and symmetric $(+)$ contributions to the profiles are obtained by $\delta\langle\hat{\mathcal{O}}_{\bar{\ell}}\rangle^{\mp}=\big(\delta\langle\hat{\mathcal{O}}_{\bar{\ell}}\rangle\mp \delta\langle\hat{\mathcal{O}}_{-\bar{\ell}}\rangle\big)/2$, and are shown in Fig.~\ref{fig:fig_zznr_AS}.
+We identify the anti-symmetric contributions to the induced spin ($\langle \delta S^z\rangle_A$) and OAM ($\langle \delta L^z\rangle_A$) profiles as arising from the spin and orbital Hall effects \cite{Uspxpy}, respectively, and the symmetric ones ($\langle \delta S^z\rangle_S$ and $\langle \delta L^z\rangle_S$) are ascribed to the MEE.
+Clearly, a nonzero induced magnetization can only come from the symmetric components.
 However, the appearance of a symmetric contribution does not necessarily lead to a nonzero magnetization.
-For example, we note in panel (a) of Fig.~\ref{fig:fig_zznr_AS} that for $E_F = -0.25$, $\lambda_I=0.15$ and $V_\text{AB}=0.05$ the symmetric spin contribution to the total induced magnetization is zero, i.e., $\sum_{\bar{\ell}=-7}^7 S_S^z=0$.
-In contrast, the symmetric orbital component depicted in panel (b) of same figure clearly contributes to a finite magnetization, i.e., $\sum_{\bar{\ell}=-7}^7 L_S^z \neq 0$.
-As a result, the magnetization induced by the applied electric field, in this case, is essentially associated with the OAM degree of freedom, characterizing an orbital magnetoelectric effect.
-To investigate how the total induced magnetization depends upon Fermi energy, we show in Fig. \ref{fig:fig_zznr_AS} (c) how the spin and OAM contributions vary with $E_F$ for the N=15 ZZ nanoribbon, with $\lambda_I=0.15$ and $V_{\text{AB}}=0.05$.
-We note that the induced spin magnetization is always zero, irrespective of the chosen Fermi energy.
-On the other hand, the OAM magnetization varies considerably, being more intense when the Fermi-energy lies inside the region $G_2$ where the spin-spitting on the energy spectrum is larger [Fig. \ref{fig:figA2} (c)], and changing signs outside the central gap.
-Finally, we have also performed calculations for nanoribbon with armchair (AC) edges and found no OME in this case.
+For example, the symmetric spin contributions to the total induced magnetization illustrated in panels (c) and (e) of Fig.~\ref{fig:fig_zznr_AS} is zero, i.e., $\sum_{\bar{\ell}=-7}^7 \langle \delta S_\ell^z\rangle_S=0$.
+In contrast, the symmetric orbital components depicted in panel (b), (d) and (f) of the same figure clearly lead to a non-zero magnetization that is purely orbital, characterizing an orbital magneto-electric effect.